 The Two-File LLM

-That's not nothing.
 The mental model the talk hands you has aged better than almost anything I've read about LLMs since.
-So I want to walk through what's still right, what's changed, and why I'd still hand it to a friend who asks "what's actually going on with AI right now?".
+So I want to walk through the crux of it all in a more digestible format, why it's important and why I'd still hand it to a friend who asks "what's actually going on with AI right now?".

 Two files